-These vegan girl scout cookies are a homemade and plant based version of the tagalongs!
-Made with just 3 main ingredients, they are quick, easy, and seriously addictive.
+These vegan girl scout cookies are a plant based version of the popular cookie!
+Easy, delicious, and BETTER than the original!

 - Shortbread cookies– These make up the base of the cookies.
 They are firm, dense, and buttery, perfect to hold the filling.

 - Peanut butter– Smooth and creamy peanut butter.
 If you aren’t a fan of the sweet and salty combination, you can use sweetened peanut butter.

 - Chocolate chips– To coat the cookies with.
 Either vegan chocolate chips or a chopped up vegan chocolate bar can be used.

 Making these cookies is so simple and follows a quick, 3-step process.
 I recommend you set everything out from the get go so there is minimal hands on time!
 Ready to make cookies?

 Start by making your shortbread cookies but instead of pressing a fork on them, form a deep well into the center.
 Next, bake them in the oven for 15-17 minutes, until they just go golden around the edges.
 Remove them from the oven and allow them to cool completely.

 Now, add spoonfuls of peanut butter to fill the center of each cookie, before refrigerating them for 30 minutes, for the peanut butter to firm up.

 Once firm, melt your chocolate (or chocolate chips).
 Moving quickly, use two spoons to dip each cookie into the melted chocolate until completely coated in it.
 Place them on a lined plate and refrigerate until the chocolate has firmed up.

 Tips to make the best recipe